jeelabs/esp-link/README.md

 OTA upgrade method supported by the SDK, except that the firmware is POSTed to the module using curl as opposed to having the module download it from a cloud server.

+If you are downloading the binary versions of the firmware (links forthcoming) you need to have both `user1.bin` and `user2.bin` handy and run `wiflash.sh <esp-hostname> user1.bin user2.bin`.
+This will query the esp-link for which file it needs, upload the file, and then reconnect to ensure all is well.